The Human Truth Foundation

 Telephone+368

-Hungary is 47th in the world regarding its responsibility towards the environment.
+In terms of its responsibility towards the environment, Hungary is 47th in the world.
 This rank is computed using 21 data sets.
-Hungary does better than average in its score on the Green Future Index9 (but bad for Europe), its environmental performance10 (but low for Europe), its forested percent change 2000-202011, its sign-up rate to major international accords on protecting the environment and in energy to GDP efficiency12.
+Hungary does better than average in its score on the Green Future Index9 (but bad for Europe), its environmental performance10 (but bad for Europe), its forested percent change 2000-202011, its sign-up rate to major international accords on protecting the environment and in energy to GDP efficiency12.
 Hungary doesn't do so well in other areas.
-Hungary does worse than average in the rate of rational beliefs on the environment in the population13 (still good for Europe) and in reducing annual meat consumption per person14.
+Hungary does worse than average in the rate of rational beliefs on the environment in the population13 (still high for Europe) and in reducing annual meat consumption per person14.

 1. Hungary's Responsibility Towards The Environment